-State Program (government-sponsored scheme) “Development of the North Caucasus Federal District until 2025”

-State Program “Development of tourism in the Republic of Karachay-Cherkessia until 2017”

-State Program of the Republic of Adygea “Development of tourism (2014-2018)”

-State Program of the Krasnodar Region “Development of health resort and tourist complex” (2014-2017)”
+State Program of the Krasnodar Region “Development of the health resort and tourist complex” (2014-2017)”

-Municipal program “Development of health resort and tourist complex in Sochi (2014-2018)”
+Municipal program “Development of the health resort and tourist complex in Sochi (2014-2018)”

 The concept of Sochi sustainable development till 2030

-Tourism cluster project under control of “Resorts of the North Caucasus”
+Tourism cluster project supervised by “Resorts of the North Caucasus”

 Others.

-The objectives of government policy and state programs for tourism development are as follows:
+The government policy objectives and state programs for tourism development are as follows:

-increase of the number of tourist arrivals;
+increase of tourist arrivals;

 development of the accommodation facilities (increase in the number of rooms and hotels);

-increase of paid services of tourist industry;
+increase of paid services in the tourism industry;

-economic effects (creation of additional jobs in the service sector of tourism and related industries).
+economic effects (creation of additional jobs in the tourism service sector and related industries).

 Involving local tourist market in the process of globalization

-As we know, globalization in the hospitality industry means the presence of international operators on market, especially hotel operators.
-In this matter, Krasnodar region is the undisputed leader among all subjects not only the West, but also the whole of the North Caucasus and even Russian Federation.
+As we know, globalization in the hospitality industry is manifested in the presence of international operators on the market, especially hotel operators.
+In this matter, the Krasnodar region is the undisputed leader among all subjects in the whole of the North Caucasus and even the Russian Federation.

-Krasnodar region domestic tourism is actively developing.
-For several reasons recently western management companies did not consider the Azov and the Black Sea coast as a promising area, but analysis showed that the resorts of Krasnodar region moved to a new level including at the expense of the Olympic Games in Sochi.
+The Krasnodar region is actively developing its domestic tourism.
+For several reasons western management companies did not consider the Azov and the Black Sea coasts as a promising area, but analysis shows that the resorts of the Krasnodar region have moved to a new level due to the Olympic Games in Sochi.
 Now the Krasnodar region has become more interesting for investors who invest in the hotel business.

-Every year, about 1.5 million tourists visit Krasnodar city – the regional capital.
+Every year, about 1.5 million tourists visit the city of Krasnodar – the regional capital.
 Moreover, this figure is constantly growing.
 The hotel Hilton Garden Inn Krasnodar was the first international hotel brand in the regional center.
+In January 2016, Ibis Krasnodar Centre opened the doors for Krasnodar guests.
 The appearance of international operators in the city is one of the indicators of its dynamic development.
 In addition, in 2016 the regional center plans to open another hotel with a great international name Four Points by Sheraton run by the hotel operator Starwood Hotels & Resorts Worldwide.
-Other hotel brands are going to start their work in Krasnodar:
+Other hotel brands are going to start their work in Krasnodar (Krasnodar Marriott Hotel; Azimut Hotel).

-Krasnodar Marriott Hotel 5 *;

-Ibis 3 *; Azimut Hotel.

 Interest of international hotel operators to the south of Russia appeared in 2005.
 However, during the crisis of 2008-2009 many developers have abandoned their projects.
-Right now, especially in light of the dynamic development of the region, it has come quite a good time for the resumption and implementation once deferred plans.
+Right now, especially in the light of the dynamic development of the region, there has come quite a good time for the resumption and implementation of once deferred plans.
 The most active in this area are such large international hotel operators as Rezidor Hotel Group, Hilton Hotels, Marriott Hotels & Resort, Intercontinental, Kempinski, Holiday Inn Hotels & Resorts, Accor and others.

-Sochi was and still is the most popular among the international hotel operators in the Black Sea resort.
+Sochi was and still is the most popular among the international hotel operators in the Black Sea resort market.
 Hotel operators and brands in Sochi are the following:

 Rezidor SAS (Radisson SAS, Park Inn)